axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

 Task widget of Portal dashboard is an interactable task list.
 Refer to (link to task widget of the dashboard) for more details.

-Below is a standard JSON definition of the task widget in the Portal dashboard
+Below is a sample JSON definition of the task widget in the Portal dashboard

 .. code-block:: html